-“Service Vehicle Only” parking locations are available for all College-owned vehicles, to include fleet, University Police, all BASC-owned vehicles, and those select vendors contracted by the campus.
+“Service Vehicle Only” parking locations are available for all University-owned vehicles, to include fleet, University Police, all BASC-owned vehicles, and those select vendors contracted by the campus.

 - Service vehicles will be allowed to park in any parking space regardless of lot designation with the exception of reserved, metered or handicapped spaces.

 - Service vehicles are allowed to load and unload in designated locations.

 - Service vehicles are allowed to park in loading dock areas for up to 15 minutes to load and unload.

 - Service vehicles may not block entrance doors while on breaks or lunch periods.